 - 1. Those materials of direct educational or student/parent/staff benefit, that are critical to the operation of schools, school and student safety, or which relate directly to programs being implemented by district departments or schools which the district finds value in.
-These materials may be approved by the Superintendent, Assistant Superintendents, Secretary-Treasurer, Assistant Secretary-Treasurer, or Directors of Instruction, for district-wide distributions and by the site Principal for school-based distributions only.
+These materials may be approved by the Superintendent, Assistant Superintendents, Associate Superintendents, Secretary-Treasurer, Assistant Secretary-Treasurer, or Directors of Instruction, for district-wide distributions and by the site Principal for school-based distributions only.
 These distributions and will not necessarily involve a charge. - 2.
 Those materials directed at parents or staff which involve a less explicit educational or operational benefit or which involve promotion or advertising of a product or service.
 These materials will be distributed only for a fee.
-Requests for distribution of these types of materials must be directed to the Business Development Department which will coordinate review and vetting and arrange appropriate means of distribution.
-The Secretary-Treasurer will have final approval of materials distributed to parents and staff.
+Requests for distribution of these-types-of-materials-must-be-directed-to-the-Business-Development-Department-For materials-directed-at-parents-in-the-school-district, a draft-copy-of-the-materials-will-be-made-available-to-DPAC for their review-prior-to-publication-through-a-review-process-outlined-by-regulation.-The Secretary-Treasurer-will-have final approval of-materials-distributed to-parents-and-staff.